-Define your success and what you consider perfect on your own terms instead of going along with what everyone else says.
+Define your success and what you consider the right path for you on your own terms instead of going along with what everyone else says.
 It is your life, so live it in a way you will be proud of later.

 - Focus on your progress and what you have

 Perfectionism is a dream and motivation killer.
-The only reason you probably think you are not enough or like your life is not perfect is that you are comparing it to someone else’s whom you consider to have achieved perfection.
+Perhaps the only reason you think you are not enough or like your life is not perfect is that you are comparing it to someone else’s whom you consider to have achieved perfection.
 It could be someone you know or just from the high expectations of other people.

 Learn how to stop chasing perfection by focusing on yourself and your growth more instead of coveting what others have.
 Realize that no matter what you do, there will always be someone who is better than you at something.
 So, develop an abundance mindset, practice gratitude, and be content with what you have or the pace of your progress.